Amperity Privacy Notice

 We use your personal data for the purposes described below.
 We only collect and process personal data when we have a legal basis to do so and in accordance with applicable law as set out below.

-• To market our Services.
+To market our Services.
 With your consent, we use personal data provided by our Customers, Platform End Users, Marketing Subscribers, and Site Visitors in order to market our Services to current and prospective customers.
 We also share your personal data with our affiliates and third parties for marketing and advertising purposes.
-This sharing of information could be construed as a “sale” in your jurisdiction and please see the “Your Rights and Choices” section to exercise your privacy rights.
+To the extent that this sharing of information could be construed as a “sale” or "share" in your jurisdiction, please see the “Your Rights and Choices” section below regarding how you can opt-out of such practice.

 We also use your information for the following additional purposes below.